 Conical bins on an allotment site

-of bin is normally supplied in black or green.
+normally supplied in black or green.
 The bin is light in weight and can be easily lifted off the compost for emptying and moved round the garden to meet changing needs.
-Empty or partly filled bin, tops or hatches may be blown across the garden or
+Empty or partly filled bin, tops or hatches may be blown across the garden or allotment

 This type of bin is normally placed directly on the soil in a sunny part of the garden or plot.
 As they tend to be relatively small with a capacity of 200 or 300 litres, they are likely to dry out in the summer and may need the occasional